top of page

 Strictly speaking, the Route of 1000 Kasbahs is a 143-kilometre stretch of road that connects Ouarzazate and Goulmina.
 But it is more commonly used to describe a network of scenic roads that lead through landscapes dotted with ancient fortresses and traditional Amazigh villages to the east of Ouarzazate

-The area is surrounded by the majestic High Atlas mountains to the north and the rugged Jebel Saghro range to the south, creating a breathtaking backdrop for leisurely drives.
-Along the way, there are plenty of opportunities to admire kasbahs in various states of ruin, some of which have been beautifully restored (and UNESCO-protected) so you can step inside.
-Some have even been converted into accommodation, allowing for a truly unique overnight experience.
+The area is surrounded by the High Atlas Mountains to the north and the rugged Jebel Saghro range to the south, creating a breathtaking backdrop for road trips.
+Along the way, there are plenty of opportunities to admire kasbahs in various states of ruin, some of which have been beautifully restored (and UNESCO-protected).

 If you're renting a car in Morocco to explore the Route of 1000 Kasbahs, I recommend you do so through Discover Cars, which offers free cancellation and 24/7 support.
 They have everything from compact automatics to manual vans, ensuring there’s something for all travel groups and driving styles.